-Many students take the Capstone LAST 4003 colloquium more than once (on different topics) during their college careers.
+Many students take the capstone LAST 4003 colloquium more than once (on different topics) during their college careers.
 Even though the areas and topics covered by the colloquium differ by semester, across the board LAST 4003 demonstrates curricular strengths including: interdisciplinary training, diversity awareness, bibliography building / annotation, public presentation skills, research skills, the composition of a research paper, the conduct of ethnographic fieldwork, and critical/analytical thinking.
 All of our capstone classes require some form of writing (typically a research paper, but also at times a series of shorter analytical essays); the LAST faculty developed general rubric to be used by our program's faculty in the assessment of capstone final projects.
-We now have our first comparative data set (see A-3, above).
-Faculty will discuss the results of the comparative rubric in Fall 2016 and will evaluate the process and outcome.
-In the future, year-to-year comparisons may also be made.
+Faculty will discuss the results of the comparative rubric in Fall 2017 and will evaluate the process and outcome.
+Year-to-year comparisons may also be made.

-GPA's: The GPAs of graduating students (co-majors and minors) will be compared year-by-year.
-The faculty will discuss the results.
+GPAs: The GPAs of graduating students (co-majors and minors) and overall enrollments will be compared year-by-year.
+The committee will discuss the results.

-Honors Theses, Conference Presentations, and Publications: This year, there were 4 honors theses.
-While fewer Latin American/Latino- related theses were written this year than in 2015 (which saw 5 honors projects), it is consistent with previous years (which averaged between 2 to 4 theses).
+Honors Theses, Conference Presentations, and Publications: This year, there were 6 honors theses.
+More Latin American/Latino- related theses were written this year than in 2016 (which saw 4 honors projects), and it represents an increase when compared with previous years (which averaged between 2 to 4 theses).
 By comparing results year-to-year (the numbers of theses and publications as well as disciplinary representation) our faculty can gain a sense of upward or downward trends, areas of strength, and program needs.
-We will discuss the results during a Fall 2016 meeting, and we will strategize how we can become more involved in the honors college and increase our mentorship of honors students.
-We will also use this data as a point of discussion about curriculum balance (honors vs. non-honors sections) and recruitment (how to recruit more honors students into the LAST co-major).
+We will plan to discuss the results during AY 2017-18 and strategize how to become more involved in the honors college and increase our mentorship of four-year and departmental honors students.
+We may also use this data as a point of discussion about curriculum balance (honors vs. non-honors sections) and recruitment (how to recruit more honors students into the LAST co-major).

-Alumni Tracking: Finally, when our faculty convenes in Fall 2016, we will discuss trends and opportunities for graduates of our program.
+Alumni Tracking: Finally, when our faculty convenes in AY 2017-18, we will discuss trends and opportunities for graduates of our program.
 An examination of the information provided by LAST alumni on post-graduation employment, internships, teaching opportunities, volunteer work, and graduate study will help us identify programmatic strengths and needs.